google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Integer **Default:** 300 **Possible values:** min:0

 -   Maximum number of decision trees.
 The effective number of trained tree can be smaller if early stopping is enabled.
+For multi-class classification problems, the number of decision trees is at most this parameter times the number of classes.

 #### [pure_serving_model](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/abstract_learner.proto)